-Since 1982 the Western Tasmanian Wilderness National Park has been included as a UNESCO World Heritage listing
+Since 1982 THE Tasmanian Wilderness National Park has been included as a World Heritage listing

 How’s that for diversity?

-That’s almost a million hectares of pristine habitat considered to be of global significance due to its natural and cultural features.
+That’s almost a million hectares of pristine habitat considered to be of global significance due to its natures and cultural features.
 Right here.
 In our backyard.

 Imagine standing on a beach, gazing out at the ocean and knowing that the next landfall is South America, over 10,000km away.

 Perhaps the best-known river within the World Heritage area.
 This walk through cool temperate rainforest will give you an idea of the beauty that lies within this wild river wilderness.
 This walk along the banks of the Franklin River will take approximately 25 minutes return (1km).